ansorgej/BulkAssignmentsShift/README.md

 To build project:

-1. Install NodeJS and NPM if needed
+1. Install NodeJS and NPM if needed (https://nodejs.org/en/download/)
-2. Clone this
+2. Clone this git repository
+3. Go to the cloned directory in your shell and run these commands
 3. "npm install"
 4. "npm run dist"